Lwhieldon/OnlineRetailCustomerSegmentation/README.md

   </div>
 </div>

-As we observe, KMeans & Spectral Clustering tried to split the large cluster of customers based on customers who are new, who bought the most products, and who made a lot of purchases on the site.
+As we observe, KMeans & Spectral Clustering tried to split the large cluster of customers based on customers who are new, who bought few products, and who made a minimal purchases on the site.
 DBScan detected that most customers generally have the same spending patterns and lumped most all customers into a single cluster, which aligns to the visuals where we observe one distinct cluster.
 This also aligns with the general observation that most customers are wholesalers.

 We can observe each cluster's behavior against our continuous features, demonstrating how each model interpreted customer segmentation.
-As stated above, KMeans & Spectral Clustering favored customers who bought a lot from the site & who were newer; DBScan determined that generally the spending patterns of customers are the same, which aligns with the primary customer cluster:
+As stated above, KMeans & Spectral Clustering favored customers who did not buy a lot from the site & who were newer; DBScan determined that generally the spending patterns of customers are the same, which aligns with the primary customer cluster:

   <img src="https://github.com/Lwhieldon/OnlineRetailCustomerSegmentation/blob/main/images/KMEANSHistograms.png?raw=true" alt="KMeans" width="75%" height="75%" >